-Expats will find a solid selection of local and international banks in France.
+Expats will have access to a fair selection of local and international banks in France.
 All banks in France uphold high service standards and offer modern conveniences like internet and telephone banking.
-Most have multilingual support staff, and, in heavily expat-favoured areas like the French Riviera, foreigners will even find local banks that cater specifically to English speakers.
+Most have multilingual support staff and, in popular expat areas such as the French Riviera, foreigners will even find local banks that cater specifically to English speakers.

 Whether an expat prefers to use a local or an international bank is a decision that depends on their priorities.

 Local French banks pay no interest, but there is usually a small monthly charge for maintaining an account.
 Expats living in France can open either a resident or non-resident account (compte non-résident).

 Non-resident accounts are best suited to those living in the country for less than three months, or those who cannot provide proof of employment or a residence permit.
 These accounts are generally more restrictive than resident accounts and tend to have no overdraft facility.
 They also often demand a higher initial opening deposit.

 Not all bank branches can grant non-resident accounts, so expats will need to find an international branch to do this.

 There are three primary types of bank accounts in France:

 Private current accounts (compte courant, compte à vue or compte de depôt) are equivalent to an individually held, standard cheque account.
 The holder can receive payments, make deposits and authorise withdrawals.
 No interest is paid on this account.